Anyone can start a blog that makes money. Seriously.

-A digital marketing course that they will pay for.
+A digital marketing course that they will happily pay for.

 Make Money With Advertisements

-If you don’t want to sell a physical product or service, you can do what other publishers are doing.
+If you don’t want to sell a physical product or service, you can do what other publishers are doing: sell advertising space.

-Anyone can put an ad on their blog using Google Adsense.
-But, the real money comes from private sales of ad placements.
+Anyone can put an ad on their blog using Google Ads.
+But, the real money comes from private sales of ad placements on your site.

-If you build a high traffic blog, you can make a full-time income selling ad spots on your website to large corporations.
+If you build a high traffic blog, you can make a full-time income selling ad spots on your website.